jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 It rarely forgets API details.
 It can refactor tirelessly.

-AI has knowledge.

-But knowledge is not the same thing as wisdom.
+AI has knowledge, but knowledge is not the same thing as wisdom.

 AI knows the rules of programming.
-It does not necessarily understand the strategy and tactics of good software design.
+It does not necessarily understand the strategies and tactics of good software design.

 # AI as an Infinite Junior Developer